48 Hours in Nashville

 I grew up only three hours from Nashville and visited about once per year throughout my life.
 It was usually around Christmas time to see the lights at Gaylord Opryland Resort and shop at the Opry Mills mall.
-I had never really experienced Nashville’s unique attractions and country music offerings until my most recent Nashville weekend getaway.
+I had never really experienced Nashville’s unique attractions and country music offerings until my most recent 48 hours in Nashville.
+If you’re wondering what to see in Nashville, let me help you out.

 While there are many weekend getaways in Tennessee (Pigeon Forge is a favorite of mine), I wanted to see a new side of the so-called Music City.
 I made the most of my 2 days in Nashville and gained a newfound love for the city.
 From listening to country music at the Opry to burning off my taste buds with Nashville’s best hot chicken, it was a Tennessee weekend getaway I won’t soon forget.